 A true joint credit card is where two people are equally responsible and linked to one line of credit account.
 What this means is that either of you can make purchases on the card.
 But more importantly, each party is equally responsible for any balance due on the card and either person can make changes to the account.
 (Although there are a few instances, like closing the account, which need both cardholders to approve.)
-Remember, this is different from having an additional cardholder in your credit card application.

 When considering your application, lenders will take into account both parties’ incomes and credit scores.
 And the details of your credit card account will appear on each of your credit reports.
 If you miss a payment and can’t pay off the balance, the lender can pursue both of you for payment.
 If one person on the account doesn’t use the card responsibly then both of your credit scores could be affected.